akshatrajsaxena/Inferaread-LLMBot/README.md

   - Or refer for [python documentation](https://docs.python.org/3/installing/index.html) for installing a missing dependencied
 4. **Port already in use**
    - Change port in the code or kill existing processes

-### Performance Optimization

-- Use GPU if available for embedding models
-- Adjust chunk size based on document type
-- Fine-tune retrieval parameters
-- Cache embeddings for repeated queries

 ## Contributing